New Age Parenting

-I have already talked about how an impressive amount of baby’s brain development occurs during pregnancy in my previous posts.
+I have already talked about how an impressive amount of a baby’s brain development occurs during pregnancy in my previous posts.
 And also how choosing the right nutrition plays an important role in boosting a child’s growth and development.
 We very well know how understanding the benefits of breastfeeding, choosing the right environment, and offering the age-specific stimulation exercises can all assist in the cognitive development of a child.
 These are some of the ways in which a mother can FeedIQ to her child.

 It is the responsibility of both parents to ensure that the child gets the right stimulatory environment by being mindful of their parenting approach.
 We make sure we are available for each other and for our son as and when required.
 This way we also try to inculcate the important values of equality in our son.

 How do we ensure our child’s proper physical, social as well as cognitive development?

 Let’s be true to ourselves, a mother can’t do it all by herself.
 She can fit well in all the roles but the fact can’t be ignored that she too needs rest and care.
 Here are some of the things we do in laying a great development foundation for our child.

 An equally shared parenting truly is half the work and all the fun.